-SITE SELECTION PROTOCOL FOR THE LOCATION OF DRILL SITES AND PUMPING TEST / VENTILATION SHAFT SITES
+SITE SELECTION PROTOCOL FOR THE LOCATION OF DRILL SITES, PUMPING TEST / VENTILATION SHAFT SITES, PORTABLE DRILL RIG SITES, AND WATER PUMP SITES

 OVERVIEW

-This document outlines the protocol which will be used by OceanaGold New Zealand Limited (“the Consent Holder”) to select the location of up to eight exploration drill sites, twelve investigative drill sites and up to four pumping test / ventilation shaft sites at the proposed Wharekirauponga Underground Mine (“WUG”), located within the Coromandel Forest Park as part of the Waihi North Project (“WNP”).
-For avoidance of doubt, this protocol does not apply to portable drill rig locations.
+This document outlines the protocol which will be used by OceanaGold New Zealand Limited (“the Consent Holder”) to select the location of up to eight exploration drill sites, twelve investigative drill sites, up to four pumping test / ventilation shaft sites, up to fifty portable drill rig sites, and water pump sites at the proposed Wharekirauponga Underground Mine (“WUG”), located within the Coromandel Forest Park as part of the Waihi North Project (“WNP”).

+The site selection protocol only applies to sites that are eligible for consideration in accordance with the conditions attaching to the Waihi North Project Wharekirauponga Access Arrangement and the Waihi North Project Northern Area Concession.

 This protocol follows a cascading management approach whereby: